carbon-language/carbon-lang/docs/design/README.md

 >     [#981: Implicit conversions for aggregates](https://github.com/carbon-language/carbon-lang/pull/981)

-You may use a [struct literal](#struct-types), to assign or initialize a variable with a class type.
+You may use a [struct literal](#struct-types), to assign or initialize a variable with a class type in any scope that has [access](#access-control) to all of its fields, as in:

 ```carbon
 var sprocket: Widget = {.x = 3, .y = 4, .z = 5, .payload = "Sproing"};